D8-X/d8x-cli/docs/init.md

 ## What you'll see

+1. If you launched `d8x init` as root (e.g. via `sudo`), the CLI prints a warning and asks you to confirm before continuing. `pipx`, `ansible`, and `ansible-galaxy` are user-scoped tools and installing them under `/root` makes them invisible to later commands run as your normal user.
+The recommended action is to abort and rerun without `sudo`.
-1. The CLI checks `PATH` for `terraform` and for the ansible toolchain (`ansible` + `ansible-playbook` + `ansible-galaxy`) and prints a found/not-found line for each.
+2. The CLI checks `PATH` for `terraform` and for the ansible toolchain (`ansible` + `ansible-playbook` + `ansible-galaxy`) and prints a found/not-found line for each.
-2. **macOS**: if anything is missing, the command exits with a Homebrew install hint.
+3. **macOS**: if anything is missing, the command exits with a Homebrew install hint.
-3. **Linux**: a multi-select prompt lets you pick what to install.
+4. **Linux**: a multi-select prompt lets you pick what to install.
 Picking nothing exits with a clear "missing dependencies" error.
-4. After install, the CLI re-checks `PATH` (with `~/.local/bin` auto-added so freshly pipx-installed tools show up).
+5. After install, the CLI re-checks `PATH` (with `~/.local/bin` auto-added so freshly pipx-installed tools show up).
 Anything still missing causes a `still missing after install attempt` exit.

 ## How install works (Linux)